cbcrg/tcoffee/docs/tcoffee_main_documentation.rst

 T-Coffee Main Documentation
 ###########################

 ..
-Note:: The T-Coffee Documentation has been modified and updated, november 2016, to improve its readibility and incorporate all the latest development of the past years (PSI/TM-Coffee for homology extension based MSAs, Pro-Coffee for functional DNA, R-Coffee/SARA-Coffee for RNA, TCS and STRIKE for evaluating MSAs, T-RMSD for structural clustering).
-If you have any suggestion or correction, contact us...we welcome any feedback!
+Note:: This chapter has been extensively updated in 11/2016.
+We improved its readibility and incorporate all the latest development of the past years (PSI/TM-Coffee for homology extension based MSAs, Pro-Coffee for functional DNA, R-Coffee/SARA-Coffee for RNA, TCS and STRIKE for evaluating MSAs, T-RMSD for structural clustering).
+If you have any suggestion or correction, don't hesitate to contact us.

 *******************